All you need to know about grey seals in Lincolnshire

 Did you know...

-- Sand eels and cod are a seals favourite food
+- Sand eels, cod, lobster and crab are a seals favourite foods

 - Between tides, seals will haul themselves out of the water onto rocks or sandy islands; these are called haul-outs